 Dr. Chute was a urologist and later also would become a professor at Tufts College School of Medicine.

 In March of 1919, Eliza Chute filed for (and subsequently received) permission to convert 352 Marlborough from a single-family dwelling into medical offices.
 Thereafter, it became Dr. Chute’s office.
-He later was joined there by his son, Richard Chute, also a urologist, who lived with Arthur and Eliza Chute at 350 Marlborough.
+He was joined there in about 1930 by his son, Richard Chute, also a urologist, who lived with Arthur and Eliza Chute at 350 Marlborough.

 Arthur Chute died in January of 1934.
-Richard Chute married in June of 1934 to Ruth Sears, an archeologist.
+Richard Chute married in June of 1934 to Ruth Sears of 426 Beacon.
 After their marriage, they lived at 350 Marlborough and Eliza Chute moved to 352 Marlborough, where Richard Chute continued to maintain his medical office.

 Eliza Chute continued to live at 352 Marlborough, and Richard Chute continued to maintain his medical office there, until about 1942.